jeffdapaz/VisualChatGPTStudio/README.md

 This way, you can use APIs that run locally, such as Meta's llama, or any other private deployment (locally or not).

-To do this, simply insert the address of these deployments in the "Base API URL" parameter of the extension.
+To do this, simply insert the address of these deployments in the `Base API URL` parameter of the extension.

 It's worth mentioning that I haven't tested this possibility for myself, so it's a matter of trial and error, but I've already received feedback from people who have successfully doing this.